rymitch/dotfiles/README.md

 2. Use a mount point.

-   This seems to integrate the most naturally with the rest of the Cygwin envrionment.
+   This seems to be the most seamless way to integrate with the rest of the Cygwin envrionment.
 Edit `/etc/fstab` and add the following line:

          C:/Projects /Projects ntfs binary,posix=0 0 0